 1.3.5 Review with the patient at intervals agreed with them:

-their knowledge, understanding and concerns about their condition and treatments
+their knowledge, understanding and concerns about their condition (or conditions) and treatments

 their view of their need for treatment.